 If compression involves the nerves (brachial plexus), you may experience symptoms of a brachial plexopathy.
 This can include numbness, weakness (usually in the hand muscles), muscle wasting and muscle atrophy.
 You may also experience a loss of dexterity and fine motor skills.

 As with most clinical disorders, a diagnosis of TOS should be based largely on the clinical symptoms a patient experiences and the physical exam by a doctor.
-Imaging tests – such as X-rays, MRIs, MRAs (magnetic resonance angiograms), MRVs (magnetic resonance venograms) – and electrodiagnostic tests may help your doctor make the diagnosis, but they should be used only as adjuncts to the clinical assessment.
+Imaging tests – such as X-rays, MRIs, MRAs (magnetic resonance angiograms), MRVs (magnetic resonance venograms), MRNs (magnetic resonance neurograms) – and electrodiagnostic tests may help your doctor make the diagnosis, but they should be used only as adjuncts to the clinical assessment.
 In other words, your doctor should order such tests only to help confirm the suspected diagnosis or, in some cases, to objectively assess the functioning of your veins, arteries or nerves.

 Making a diagnosis can sometimes be fairly straightforward, but more often it is difficult and elusive.
 This is because symptoms and their severity can vary widely.
 There is also some controversy within the field of medicine regarding the diagnosis and treatment of this condition, particularly around vascular TOS.

-The treatment of TOS is usually nonsurgical and directed at treating the underlying causes and contributing factors.
+The treatment of thoracic outlet syndrome is usually nonsurgical and is directed at treating the underlying causes and contributing factors.
 Chiefly, this involves activity and posture modification and special exercises under the guidance of a physical therapist.